 Blown Thermal Fuse

 Is your oven not getting hot at all even if it has power?
-It’s possible the thermal fuse has blown.
+The thermal fuse may have blown.
 The thermal fuse blows if the oven is in danger of overheating, protecting other components from damage.
 Once it blows, the fuse can’t be repaired and must be replaced for the oven to heat up.

 The experts at RD Appliance Service, Corp can fix a Thermador oven not heating and address any other oven concerns.
 Schedule your service today!